 Melvin, Jr.'s son, Randle Goetze, III, joined the company in 1959, and his younger brother, Spaulding Goetze, Sr., joined the company six years later.
 Not only did they aid in their father's efforts to automate the facility, making productions more efficient, but also expanded sales distribution, making Goetze's Candy Company a national name and eventually leading to the company's first international sale.

-Spaulding's sons, Mitchell and Todd Goetze, joined the company in the early 1990's and manage current day to day operations.
-They have continued the efforts to improve productions and have held an integral role in the expansion of the production and shipping facilities within the building.
-During this time the company also began to incorporate computer / online technology into everyday operations.
+Spaulding Sr.'s sons, Mitchell and Todd Goetze, team up with David Long, a family member, to manage the current day-to-day operations of the company.
+Together they have continued efforts to improve production, introduce new products and have played an integral role in the expansion of the production and shipping facilities.
+This generation also began to fully incorporate technology into the everyday operations.

 R. Melvin Goetze, Sr. made chu-ees (Caramel Creams® without the center) at home, which soon developed into the first Caramel Creams® when the cream center was added.

 A steady growth of business forced The Baltimore Chewing Gum Company to move to a new 24,000 square foot production facility, where it was able to triple output.
 The company still resides in this location.

 R. Melvin Goetze, Jr. (3rd Generation) joined the company.
 It was this generation, along with the next, who were responsible for the company’s automation.

 The Baltimore Chewing Gum Company began to manufacture Caramel Creams® exclusively.
 Like other candy companies who sooner or later choose their best seller as their principal item, the Goetze chose their fast-selling Caramel Creams®.

 The first delivery of corn syrup by tank truck in Baltimore’s history was made to Goetze’s Candy Company, Inc. on October 5th of that year as well.